 So, if your boiler is 10-12 years or older, and you’ve decided to replace your old boiler, you will definitely use less gas and save a lot more money.
 Before you jump head-first into the decision though, there are various considerations to make.

-At the moment, most energy providers are estimating potential savings of around £200 to £400 annually, or about one third of your heating bills straight away if your replace your old boiler.
+At the moment, most energy providers are estimating potential savings of around £200 to £400 annually, or about one-third of your heating bills straight away if you replace your old boiler.
 If you install the proper heating controls and set them up correctly, you could be even saving up to 40% off your bills.

 As the price of a new boiler installation is an average of £2,300 from independent installers, with bigger energy companies quoting something along the lines of £3,500 to £4,000, the short-term savings are unlikely to be too impressive when you replace your old boiler.

 A yearly service offered by independent installers and through your energy provider can range in cost between £60 and £150.
 Yearly service plans or Care Plans are available with monthly payments which will possibly give you some extra benefits.
-(You won’t have to deal with the manufacturers directly, the installer will do all of the ground work and deal with any warranty claims).
-Regular annual services not only preserve manufacturer’s warranty, but also avoid you having to replace your old boiler any time in the next 10-15 years.
+(You won’t have to deal with the manufacturers directly, the installer will do all of the groundwork and deal with any warranty claims).
+Regular annual services not only preserve the manufacturer’s warranty but also avoid you having to replace your old boiler any time in the next 10-15 years.

 As part of some boiler insurance packages, you will always get an annual check and service.
 The things you need to be careful about is the fact that there will be excess you will have to pay for call-outs and as with any insurance documents, there will be jargon-filled terms and conditions to read and understand.